cambodia travel guide

 CAMBODIA IN A NUTSHELL

-Cambodia is a Southeast Asian Nation and is one of my favorite countries.
-Most known for the ruins of Angkor Wat, the largest religious monument in the world and one of the seven wonders.
+Cambodia is in Southeast Asia and shares a border with Thailand in the West, Laos in the North and Vietnam in the East.
+Cambodia is most known for the ruins of Angkor Wat, the largest religious monument in the world and one of the seven wonders.

 KNOW BEFORE YOU GO

 VISA: A Visa is required by most countries to enter to travel Cambodia.
 You can get an E-Visa here before you go or get one on arrival.
 I always get one on arrival, it costs $20 and there are ATM’s that dispense USD at the borders.
 Just make sure you have at least 6 months validity on your passport and a blank page for the Visa.

 CURRENCY: The Cambodian Riel is the official currency but USD will be your main source of money.
 4,000 Riel is about 1 USD.
 Most things will be priced in USD and the Riel’s are used as change.
 Bringing small bills will be beneficial but make sure they are 2006 or newer and have no tears.

 LANGUAGE: Khmer is the official language of Cambodia but English is widely spoken especially in Siem Reap.

 FESTIVALS & EVENTS: Bonn Om Tuk, the “Water Festival” is held early November.
 Every time this year the Tonle Sap raises so much during rainy season that it pushes the water back upstream.
 People will gather on the riverbanks of Phnom Penh where boat race and fireworks.

 BEST TIME TO GO to cambodia